 Author institutional affiliation when the research or work was conducted.
 Medwave follows the Sixth Edition of the American Psychological Association (APA) definition and recommendation on institutional affiliation: "the affiliation identifies the location where the author or authors were when the research was conducted, which is usually an institution.
 Include a dual affiliation only if two institutions contributed substantial support to the study."
 Do not include more than two affiliations per author.

 It is important to clearly state the department or school that you belong to, and to clearly identify your institution.
 Do not use institutional acronyms as these may not be known in other countries.
 We recommend that you look at how institutional affiliations are published in our journal.
 Each affiliation must be followed by the corresponding city and country.
 Do not include your educational status or degrees.

 Email addresses for each author.
 Each author must have his or her own distinctive email address.
 All communications between the editors and the authors will be copied to all listed authors.

-Lead author’s mailing address.
+Corresponding author’s mailing address.
 This mailing address should reflect the lead author’s main affiliation or the one related to the work submitted.
 It must be clearly and accurately reported.
 P.O. boxes will not be accepted.

 For authors submitting only Spanish manuscripts, they must provide an abstract in English, as well as an English translation of the manuscript title.
 While this is a submission requisite, the editors may copyedit title and abstract before publication if need be.